swisskyrepo/DamnWebScanner/README.md

 ```
 var config_server = "http://127.0.0.1:8000";
 ```
 4 - Browse the internet !
+(Don't forget to start the extension by clicking the 'START' button)

 ## New features
 - Detect if the server is up